AgonyThorn/GroupFunding/README.md

 Latest updated from developer: Oct-10th/2023

-Unexpected error on gas-estimation has fixed (Credit to: ducmint864) The contract; however, still haven't fully tested and highly recommend consider before using!
+Unexpected error on gas-estimation has fixed <br>
+The contract has been tested!
+Unfortunately, unidentified error causing the withdraw test to fail Please consider and retest if you are using the contracct Thank you!